punitshah/colorlights/README.md

 colorlights
 ===========

-A light controllable from the web based on user inputs or external data
+A breathing light controllable from the web based on user inputs or external data

 To use:
 - Install web files on web server